 More specific analysis of the B. taurus genome is also required to assess the potential of bovines to model human disorders, such as those that can be done by enumerating homologies, specifically identifying commonalities in disease genes and disease gene networks associated with multigenic diseases [40].
-Some of the work in this regard has been explored by previous research [41], but needs to be compiled and re-interpreted from the viewpoint of human diseases or disorders.
+Some of this type of work has been explored by previous research [41], but needs to be compiled and re-interpreted from the viewpoint of human diseases or disorders.
 One example that is of a high degree of interest to both agricultural and clinical researchers is the phenotypic effect of the bovine BRCA1 gene.
 In humans, women with single nucleotide polymorphisms (SNPs) in either BRCA1/2 genes are 60% likely to develop breast cancer during their lives [42,43].
 In B. taurus, BRCA1 has been linked to mastitis [44], but has not yet been linked to cancer of the mammary glands (analogous to breast cancer in humans).
 While the link to mastitis suggests some degree of homology to BRCA1 in humans, it would be of clinical significance to investigate linkages specifically to cancer in B. taurus.
 The protein product of the bovine BRCA1 is notably similar to the protein in humans, and likewise shows a similar expression pattern [45].
-Yet mammary gland cancer incidence in B. taurus, regardless of carrier status for BRCA1, is much lower than breast cancer in humans [46].
+Yet mammary gland cancer incidence in B. taurus, regardless of carrier status for BRCA1, is lower than breast cancer in humans [46].
 Since each genome contains homologous BRCA1 sequences, a genomic approach should be considered to interpret which other factors result in such a low occurrence of this cancer in B. taurus.
-This translational approach to gaining further insight into the development of a genetically complex heritable cancer holds interest to the clinical realm, and could be relevant to future cancer research.
+This translational approach to gaining insight into the development of a genetically complex heritable cancer holds interest to the clinical realm, and could be relevant to future cancer research.
 While this is merely one gene homology of potential significance, further research in bovine genomic physiology may yield more implications regarding complex diseases.
 Aside from the aforementioned prospect of lucrative grant funding potential, this is one major incentive for specifying new mammalian models [47]

 In addition to gene homologies with human orthologues, the metabolism and anatomy of B. taurus (or of other mammalian agricultural species, such as Ovis aries, Sus scrofa, or Equus ferus) may be reasons to consider it as a suitable model organism.
 While model organisms should represent estimations of human systems, a significant factor for selection has historically been ease-of-use in the laboratory.
 However, while short lifespans and easily observable phenotypes may be essential in early studies of disease processes, there may be merit in advancing subsequent studies to include those that have more physiological characteristics similar to humans.
 To this end, humans and many domesticated or agricultural species are closer in physical size, reproduce at controlled rates (indicative of “stabilizing” reproduction), and genetically are evolved to live in stable environments (e.g., in well-managed farm facilities) [48].
 By contrast, many current model organisms (e.g., mice) are significantly different in size than humans, have a short lifespan, designed to reproduce in very large numbers quickly (“opportunistic” reproductive strategy), and genetically are evolved to live in highly dynamic environments [49].